circadianmentalhealth/circadian-data-standards/README - Templates/2- Studied Subject - Human/2- Multi-Method Data Collection/README- Mixed Methods (Interview + Laboratory Sample).md

 - **Usage Instructions**

-  Include guidelines for interpreting device data (e.g., "Activity levels are measured in arbitrary units").
-  Load survey responses using Python (pandas.read_csv) or R (read.csv).
+  Interview transcripts can be analyzed using qualitative software.
-  Device tracker data can be processed using [specific libraries, e.g., ActiLife, FitBit API].
+  Biomarker data can be processed in statistical analysis programs.
   Refer to Data_Dictionary.xlsx for variable descriptions.

 - **Citing the Dataset**
   Provide citation details.
   [Author(s)], [Year].
-"Survey and Wearable Device Tracker Dataset for Sleep and Mental Health".
+"Interview and Laboratory Sample Dataset for Sleep and Mental Health".
 [Repository/DOI].

 - **Related Publications/Protocols**
   [Related research paper]